-<h4>Objective: </h4> To identify patterns of age disparities in cancer survival, using colon and lung cancer as exemplars. <h4>Methods:</h4> We conducted a systematic review of literature published in EMBASE, MEDLINE, Scopus, and Web of Science according to PRISMA guidelines.
-We included population-based studies in patients with colon or lung cancer.
-We assessed the quality of included studies against selected evaluation domains from the QUIPS Tool, and items concerning statistical reporting.
-We evaluated age disparities using the absolute difference in survival or mortality rates between middle-aged group and the oldest age group, or by describing survival curves. <h4>Results:</h4> Out of 2,162 references reviewed, we retained 35 studies (15 for colon, 18 for lung, 2 for both sites).
-Regardless of the cancer site, included studies were highly heterogeneous and often of poor quality.
-The magnitude of age disparities in survival varied greatly by sex, ethnicity, socio-economic status, stage at diagnosis, cancer site and morphology, the number of nodes examined, and by treatment strategy.
-Although results were inconsistent for most characteristics, we consistently observed greater age disparities for females with lung cancer compared to males.
-Also, age disparities increased with more advanced stages for colon cancer and decreased with more advanced stages for lung cancer. <h4>Conclusions:</h4> Although age is one of the most important prognostic factors in cancer survival, age disparities in colon and lung cancer survival have so far been understudied in population-based research.
+OBJECTIVES: To identify patterns of age disparities in cancer survival, using colon and lung cancer as exemplars.
+DESIGN: Systematic review of the literature.
+DATA SOURCES: We searched Embase, MEDLINE, Scopus and Web of Science through 18 December 2020.
+ELIGIBILITY CRITERIA: We retained all original articles published in English including patients with colon or lung cancer.
+Eligible studies were required to be population-based, report survival across several age groups (of which at least one was over the age of 65) and at least one other characteristic (eg, sex, treatment).
+DATA EXTRACTION AND SYNTHESIS: Two independent reviewers extracted data and assessed the quality of included studies against selected evaluation domains from the QUIPS tool, and items concerning statistical reporting.
+We evaluated age disparities using the absolute difference in survival or mortality rates between the middle-aged group and the oldest age group, or by describing survival curves.
+RESULTS: Out of 3047 references, we retained 59 studies (20 for colon, 34 for lung and 5 for both sites).
+Regardless of the cancer site, the included studies were highly heterogeneous and often of poor quality.
+The magnitude of age disparities in survival varied greatly by sex, ethnicity, socioeconomic status, stage at diagnosis, cancer site, and morphology, the number of nodes examined and treatment strategy.
+Although results were inconsistent for most characteristics, we consistently observed greater age disparities for women with lung cancer compared with men.
+Also, age disparities increased with more advanced stages for colon cancer and decreased with more advanced stages for lung cancer.
+CONCLUSIONS: Although age is one of the most important prognostic factors in cancer survival, age disparities in colon and lung cancer survival have so far been understudied in population-based research.
 Further studies are needed to better understand age disparities in colon and lung cancer survival.
-(PROSPERO registration number: CRD42020151402).
+PROSPERO REGISTRATION NUMBER: CRD42020151402.